Name and contact details of the controller responsible for processing and the company data protection officer

 See the Microsoft Data Privacy Policies for further information about data protection at Microsoft .

-For fraud prevention purposes we transmit your IP address and data about the device used to the service provider MaxMind, Inc. (14 Spring Street, 3rd Floor Waltham, MA 02451, USA, hereinafter "MaxMind").
-Your data is transmitted to a MaxMind server in the US and stored there.
-MaxMind is subject to the EU-US Privacy Shield, which guarantees an appropriate level of privacy.
-We use this service to receive statistical analysis of IP addresses, devices and locations which we utilise to detect and prevent fraud.
+For the purpose of fraud prevention, we transmit your IP address and information about the device you are using to the service provider MaxMind, Inc. (14 Spring Street, 3rd Floor Waltham, MA 02451, USA, hereinafter referred to as “MaxMind”).
+Your data will be transmitted to a MaxMind server in the USA and stored there.
+Data is transferred in accordance with the EU Commission’s so-called standard contractual clauses to ensure an adequate level of data protection.
+This gives us statistical analyses of IP addresses, devices used, and locations in order to detect and prevent fraud attempts.